canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 Customise the setup
 ===================

-Most configuration parameters can be set in the :file:`docs/conf.py` file.
+Configuration for a starter pack based documentation is set in the :file:`docs/conf.py` [Sphinx configuration file](https://www.sphinx-doc.org/en/master/usage/configuration.html).

 The starter pack's default configuration is prepared in a way that makes sense for most projects.
-However, you must set some critical parameters that may be unique for your project, like the project's name.
+However, you must set some critical parameters that are unique for your project, like the project's name.

 In addition, you can find some optional parameters or add your own configuration parameters to the file.

 Required customisation
 ----------------------

-You must check and update some of the parameters to the needs of your project.
+You must check and update some of the parameters specific to your project.
-Most of such mandatory parameters are commented with the `TODO` keyword.
+Mandatory parameters are commented with the `TODO` keyword.

 The following are some highlights of the available configuration parameters.